The choice of network monitoring tools is a bit mind-boggling with hundreds of different software vendors.

 Network Monitor maintains a very clear-cut design.
 There is the main dashboard where you can view your usage data.
 The dashboard can be customized according to your requirements.
 Network Monitor supports a variety of color-coded graphs so that you can display your data in a format that is easy to understand.
 There is enough bandwidth to monitor all your key devices from the home screen.

-User configured alerts are another feature that the Spiceworks team have embedded into this product.
-The user can set alert parameters so that they are notified by email or SMS once certain criteria is met.
+User configured alerts are another feature that the Spiceworks team has embedded into this product.
+The user can set alert parameters so that they are notified by email or SMS once certain criteria are met.
 There is also the option to set custom alert thresholds for individual devices.
 That being said you cannot create custom alerts to highlight particular error conditions, such as poor response times.